How is an estate taxed during administration?

 - the tax liability is below £100.

-You can use the bereavement guide questionnaire on the HMRC website to find out whether you have to complete a trust and estate tax return for the period of administration.
+You can use the bereavement tool on the HMRC website to find out whether you have to complete a trust and estate tax return for the period of administration.

 Tell me about the estate and capital gains tax

 If the estate disposes of a chargeable asset and there is a gain, the personal representative will be responsible for paying the CGT out of the estate.
-Where there is a CGT liability, then the personal representative will deal either with the tax office of the deceased or the tax office of the first-named personal representative.
 They may have to complete a tax return for the estate if there is a significant amount of CGT due.
 This will not be a personal tax return, but a trust and estate tax return.
 You can find out more about trust and estate tax returns on the GOV.UK website.

 The rate of tax on any chargeable capital gains on disposals by the estate of residential property from 6 April 2016 onwards is 28%.